fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 By 8am the world was waking up, and we all had breakfast – Conway paid close attention to the blackbirds that visited us at our table, where they nibbled on the fallen breadsticks.
 He smiled at the other children too, enamoured by them and everything they did, cream cheese spread across his face – and somehow, up over his eyebrow and behind his ear.

+{% figure mali-losinj-18.jpg landscape %}
+Morning stroll
+{% endfigure %}

 ## Afternoon in town

 We avoided setting ourselves any hard to attain daily aims; most days we found that we’d only just finished breakfast by lunch time, and that we still needed some sort of nap.

-Today we tried for an afternoon in town, namesake of the island.
+Today we tried for an afternoon in the town, namesake of the island.
 There’s a path from the hotel, through the pine forest, over a hill to the other side of the bay where you can walk or cycle along to town.
 From the top of the hill and down, we felt the strong northerly wind.
 If we weren’t from England you could say that it was chilly in the wind in the shade.

+{% figure mali-losinj-10.jpg landscape %}
+Mali Losinj
+{% endfigure %}

+{% figure mali-losinj-11.jpg landscape %}
+Mali Losinj from across the harbour
+{% endfigure %}

 The paths look like they’re pedestrianised, but every now and then, and always by surprise, a moped or car drives by.